Dark Skies Cornwall

 Lanyon Quoit | Michael Lovell

-Following a bid by Cornwall Council and Caradon Observatory, the International Dark-Sky Association (IDA) has awarded the prestigious designation in recognition of the exceptional quality of the night sky over Bodmin Moor, commitments to avoid light pollution and the provision of educational outreach.
+Following a bid by Cornwall Council and Caradon Observatory, the International Dark-Sky Association awarded the prestigious designation in recognition of the exceptional quality of the night sky over Bodmin Moor, commitments to avoid light pollution and the provision of educational outreach.

 While other sites in the UK have previously received International Dark Sky Places accreditation, today’s announcement of Bodmin Moor’s status as an International Dark Sky Park is especially noteworthy.
 Its position within the Cornwall AONB clearly establishes that the conservation of dark night skies is wholly compatible with the notion of protected landscapes where people routinely live and work.
 IDA Executive Director J. Scott Feierabend

-Bodmin Moor International Dark Sky designation covers the portion of the Moor within Section 12 PLUS a two-mile buffer zone around it
+Bodmin Moor International Dark Sky designation covers the portion of the Moor within Section 12 PLUS a two-mile buffer zone around it.

 Star-gazing opportunities on Bodmin Moor are at their best in the darker spring, autumn and winter months.
 The designation brings health benefits for both people and wildlife in the moor’s living landscape by helping to keep artificial light at a very low level.